RemixVSL/iomemory-vsl/README.md

 Commits to `main` (formerly master) are not "always" write tested, just compile tested.
 Releases have gone through testing with Flexible I/O Tester.
 Testing for page_cache errors, and generic FIO checksumming on read and write and different block sizes.
 Non released branches are often in process of verification and under active development.

 ## Building

+Note!
+For many systems, the best option is to use DKMS, using the [instructions below](https://github.com/RemixVSL/iomemory-vsl/edit/main/README.md#dkms).
+If you prefer to build the module directly, or to create a `dpkg` or `rpm` package, you can proceed with these options:

 ### Source
 ```
 git clone https://github.com/snuf/iomemory-vsl